-- The number of vehicles using the road, both during a peak hour and during the course of the day.
+- The number of vehicles, pedestrians, and bicyclists using the road (both during a peak hour and during the full day).

 - Vehicle speeds.

-- The directional distribution of traffic (a heavy commuter route may have 70% of the traffic on that road in the morning rush hour heading into the job center, while a balanced road in the core urban area may have a 50/50 split).
+- Directional distribution of traffic (e., a heavy commuter route may have 70% of its volume on one side during the morning rush hour, while a balanced road in the core urban area may have a 50/50 split at all times).

-- The mix of heavy vehicles in the traffic stream.
-Semi-trucks take up much more of the capacity than passenger vehicles.
+- A mix of heavy vehicles in the traffic stream.
+Semi-trucks, busses, etc., take up more room than passenger vehicles.

 - The number of lanes on the road.

-- The number of traffic signals, stop signs, interchanges or roundabouts per mile of road.
+- The number of traffic signals, stop signs, interchanges, and roundabouts per mile of road.